What are ‘care leavers’ entitled to in Scotland?

 Scottish Welfare Fund

 - Community Care Grants to help eligible people establish or maintain a home.
-For example, individuals who are leaving prison, hospital, residential care, or another institution, or those who are homeless or otherwise living an unsettled way of life.
+For example, individuals who are leaving prison, hospital, residential care, or another institution, or those who are homeless or otherwise facing ‘exceptional pressure’ besides financial pressure.
+They are normally provided in the form of goods such as cookers, beds, furniture and removal costs.

 Job Start Payment